 Practice: Designing the layout of a counter drive.
 Dividing the total speed ratio for a belt drive and for a chain drive.
 Designing a belt and a chain drive of a counter drive.

-Lecture: Gears, types of gears.
-Nomenclature of a spur gear.
-Involving gears.
+types

+gears.
 A standard basic rack tooth profile.